State Fair of West Virginia

-Only 78 years after the Declaration of Independence was signed that the first recorded fair was held in Greenbrier Valley, VA.
+It was only 78 years after the Declaration of Independence was signed that the first recorded fair was held in Greenbrier Valley, VA.
 It was 1854.
-Of course, in 1863 it became the Greenbrier Valley, WV Fair and in 1941, the WV State Legislature passed an act officially changing the name of the popular Greenbrier Valley Fair to The State Fair of WV.
+Of course, in 1863 it became the Greenbrier Valley West Virginia Fair and in 1941, the WV State Legislature passed an act officially changing the name of the popular Greenbrier Valley Fair to The State Fair of WV.

 The FFA Ham Stand was organized by local agriculture teachers/FFA advisors in the late 1950’s.
 It was operated by the State FFA Association with different chapters from around the state working the stand for one day each during the fair.
-Through the years it became difficult to coordinate the many FFA chapters, so in 1969, the Greenbrier East High School chapter took ownership and has been operating it ever since.
-Originally, all the food was raised and cured by the students, but as popularity grew, the amount of meat needed became more than students were able to produce.
-The center cut ham now comes from a supplier in North Carolina and the sausage, from the Bob Evans Farms family.
+In 1969, the Greenbrier East High School chapter took ownership and has been operating it ever since.
+Originally, all the food was raised and cured by the students, but as popularity grew, the amount of meat needed became more than they could produce.
+This year, the sausage for the biscuits and gravy is sourced locally from livestock raised by the students.

-The custom of entering livestock, home arts and agricultural produce for judging is what the State Fair of WV is built on.
-These are the valued fair traditions and will continue for many years to come.
-There is an eclectic array of competing exhibits displayed from one end of the grounds to the other.
-Intricate handmade quilts and afghans, needlepoint, art and photography, garden vegetables and delicious baked goods just to name a few.
-Why not break out your family’s treasured recipes or hobby crafts and enter them for your chance at winning the coveted WV State Fair blue ribbon?
+The custom of entering livestock, home arts and agricultural produce for judging is what the State Fair is built on.
+There is an eclectic array of competing exhibits from one end of the grounds to the other.
+Intricate handmade quilts and afghans, needlepoint, art and photography, garden vegetables and delicious baked goods.
+Why not break out a family treasured recipe or hobby craft and enter it for your chance at winning the coveted WV State Fair blue ribbon?

-Another fair favorite is, of course, the midway.
 Founded in 1896, Reithoffer is a traveling midway show that began with just one wooden, steam-driven merry-go-round.
 Since then, Reithoffer has been making its way across the country and back bringing the midway carnival rides, lights and games to fairs and festivals.
-The WV State Fair has used Reithoffer since 1990 with their midway punctuated by the bright lights of the iconic giant “Dutch Wheel” for which they are known.
-Reithoffer Shows owns a variety of amusement rides from those for the adult thrill-seekers like the “Himalaya” and the “Freak Out” to their playful rides in Kiddie Land where the “Bear Affair” and the “Wild Mouse” are always favorites.
+The State Fair of WV has used Reithoffer since 1990 with the midway punctuated by the bright lights of the iconic giant “Dutch Wheel.”
+Reithoffer brings a variety of amusement rides from adult thrill-rides like the “Himalaya” and the “Freak Out” to Kiddie Land where the “Bear Affair” and the “Wild Mouse” are always favorites.

-After the big grandstand event each Saturday night, you’ll definitely want to catch the Zambelli Fireworks spectacular show.
+On two of the most popular nights of the fair, Saturday, August 13 and 20 at 10:30 pm, you can catch the Zambelli Fireworks spectacular show.
 Zambelli Fireworks is based out of New Castle, Pennsylvania and has been lighting up the skies since 1893 with some of the most creative and innovative pyrotechnics in the world.
-For years, the WV Fair held smaller fireworks displays each night of the 10-day event.
-In recent decades, they switched to a much bigger, better and brighter show, highlighting popular Saturday nights with a bang!
+For years, the fair held smaller fireworks displays each night of the 10-day event.
+In recent decades, it switched to a much bigger, better and brighter show, highlighting a few special nights with a bang!